collamaf/SimDaVinci/README_DaVinci.md

 - Added new argument from command line to choose material for inner probe case: "HSMat": 1 (default) is Pb+plastic, 2 is Pb+Air, 3 is Air+Air
 - Added possibility to run in Multi Thread

+2018.06.21 by collamaf
+- Added scintillation for PTER (with ScintFlag from terminal, default NO).
+Actually addedd all Optical Physics but disabled for now Cerenkov directly in PhysList
+- Added SiPm volume behind pter to score optical photons entering it
+- Added scoring of "Npmt" in root file and "_Scint" to filename
+- Now the progress status is printed on screen (since on Primaries file sometimes does not work) and every 10% of evts
+- Changed condition to score primary decay product: added requeste StepN==0 to avoid double counting particles interacting via optical processes.
+Should not have any other undesired effect
+- Excluded OptFot from InPter scoring to avoid huge size of root file
+- Changed X and Z in filename to be in 0.1mm

 ## TO DO's

 - flag per non piazzare la struttura di supporto se uno dei valori passati da terminale a riguardo è negativo
+- Sistemare l'overlap fra il volume SiPm e il tappo presente dietro il PTER quando c'è il case
+- capire perche quando si accende la scintillazione poi guardando il verbose dell'evento al posto di RadioactiveDecay compare sempre "Scintillation" (ma lo scoring della sorgente lo risonosce uguale..)